Pop Music, Not Confession

 This isn’t Costello’s fault, of course, or even his problem — but it may be the fault of his memoir, which would’ve benefited from a selectively episodic structure, allowing, as I say, more room for reflection.
 His accounts of touring New Orleans after Hurricane Katrina and subsequently collaborating with Allen Toussaint, of visiting Johnny and June Carter Cash at their storied homestead, and of being locked out of a concert venue with Bob Dylan are equal parts moving, touching, and hilarious, but they get lost in the calendar-book entries of the last third of the book.
 This is too bad, since his current life, as he writes it — privileged, contented, settled — does not make for a particularly engrossing read.
 Elvis Costello is a fascinating, potently gifted artist whose best songs are troubled but ultimately generous portraits of complicated, conflicted adults.
 If only in this ambitious memoir he’d edited out some of the verses that don’t matter as much.

-Joe Bonomo’s most recent books are This Must Be Where My Obsession With Infinity Began (essays) and Conversations With Greil Marcus.
+Joe Bonomo is an essayist and rock and roll writer.
+His most recent books are This Must Be Where My Obsession With Infinity Began (essays) and Conversations With Greil Marcus.
 He teaches at Northern Illinois University.